James Cunningham was elected Chairman of the Texas Coalition of Veterans Organizations in January, 2016.

 John entered the U. S. Army in 1969 and served two years, one of which was in Vietnam.
 He was honorably discharged as a Specialist E-5.
 After returning from military service, he was hired by the Texas Employment Commission as a Veterans’ Placement Specialist.
 He was promoted to Interviewer, Site Manager, and then served as the Local Office Veterans Employment Representative for the Port Arthur Texas Employment Office.

-John received a degree in Business Management from East Texas Baptist University and was selected as the Outstanding Senior Business Student in 1969.
+John received a degree in Business Management from East Texas Baptist University.

 John was hired by VETS in May of 1974 and served as an Assistant State Director in the Lubbock, Houston, and Austin offices.
-While serving in Houston, he was selected by the Mayor as the Vietnam Veteran of the Year in 1979.
-VETS promoted John to State Director in 1991 and he has served in that position until his retirement.
+VETS promoted John to State Director in 1991 and he served in that position until his retirement.
 He is a recipient of the Secretary of Labor’s Exceptional Achievement Award 2000 and 2001.
-He was the recepient of the Golden Eagle Award for federal service in 2010.
+He was the recipient of the Golden Eagle Award for federal service in 2010.
 He received the Distinguished Partner of the Year Award in 2013 from the Texas Veterans Commission.

-John is a Life Member of Chapter 56 of the Disabled American Veterans (DAV), a Life Member of Post 12117, Veterans of Foreign Wars (VFW) a virtual Post.
-He has been a member of The American Legion for over 40 years and is currently a member of Travis Post 76 in Austin.
-John has served as the Department Veterans Preference Chairman on the VA&R Commission for over 25 years and is a Past State Commander of the Department of Texas.
-He has served on the National Legislative Commission and VA&R Commission.
+John is a Life Member of the Disabled American Veterans (DAV), a Life Member of Veterans of Foreign Wars (VFW).
+He has been a member of The American Legion for over 40 years.
+John served as the Department Veterans Preference Chairman on the VA&R Commission for over 25 years and is a Past State Commander of the Department of Texas.
+He served on the National Legislative Commission and VA&R Commission

 Bill served in the U.S. Army from 1982-1993 as a Heavy Equipment Mechanic working his way up to Company Motor Sergeant for an Engineer Company, with assignments at Fort Leonard Wood, MO, Fort Polk, LA, Fort Hood, TX and two overseas tours in Germany.
 His military awards include Army Commendation Medal, Joint Service Achievement Medal, Army Achievement Medal, National Defense Service Medal and the Joint Meritorious Unit Award.